-This week in KeyStone’s Stock Talk Podcast, our Your Stock Our Take is The Trade Desk Inc. (TTD:NASDAQ), our Star of the Week is IEC Electronics Corp.
-(IEC:NYSE) and our Dog, OrganiGram Holdings Inc. (OGI:TSX).
+KeyStone’s Your Stock Our Take: The Trade Desk Inc. (TTD:NASDAQ), our STAR: IEC Electronics Corp.
+(IEC:NYSE) and DOG: OrganiGram Holdings Inc. (OGI:TSX).

 In our Your Stock Our Take Segment we answer a listener question on The Trade Desk Inc. (TTD:NASDAQ) a global technology platform provider for buyers of advertising.
 While valuations appear high, the company has reported solid growth in 2019 – revenue growth was 38% in its just reported Q3 – we let you know if it is a BUY/SELL/HOLD.